jawadsiddiqui/java-backend-services/README.md

 ### Streams Examples
 At a foundation we have a BaseStream (Generic Interface).
 BaseStream extends the AutoCloseable interface; thus, a stream can be managed in a try-with-resources statement.
+-- Intermediate operations produce another stream
+-- A terminal operation consumes the stream.
+It is used to produce a result, such as finding the minimum value in the stream, or to execute some action

 ### Problem Solvings
 * Calculate LCM, GCD